 • Modern Battery Lab Workflow

-There are several roles that participate in the Modern Battery Lab workflow.
-Depending on the lab, some of these roles may be performed by the same person or split between multiple people.
+Several roles participate in the Modern Battery Lab workflow.
+Depending on the lab, the same person might perform some of these roles.
+Alternatively, multiple people might split roles.

 • Test Engineer—Writes PAtools tests that meet the requirements of the product engineer’s test requirements for DUTs.
 Upload test procedures and DUT configurations from PAtools to SystemLink.

 • Lab Manager—Uses SystemLink to review, complete, and schedule test plans that the product engineer requests.
-Each test plan is created from the test procedure, DUT, and test station information uploaded from PAtools.
+Each test plan is composed of a test procedure, DUT, and test station information uploaded from PAtools.
 The lab manager also uses SystemLink to monitor the overall health of the battery lab facility.

 • Note A PAtools DUT is equivalent to a SystemLink product.
 In PAtools, a DUT is a model.
-In SystemLink, a product is a model and a DUT is an instance of the model.
+In SystemLink, a product is a model.
+A SystemLink DUT is an instance of the model.